 PPG (Pittsburgh Plate and Glass) produces many chemicals used in the paper industry.

 RISI Info (Risiinfo.com) - an organization that provides some of the best and deepest economic information about the forest products industries.
-It also has excellent publications and hosts some of the best technical and trade conferences in the field.
+It also has hosts some of the best technical and trade conferences in the field.

 Formerly Tenneco Packaging, Pactiv is a large, publicly trade company with a variety of consumer and B2B products including fiber-based materials such as paper plates and wipes.
 An innovative company with headquarters near Chicago, Illinois.